tdhoang0412/portfolio/index.md

 # Welcome to My Portfolio

+Hello there, my name is Thanh Dat Hoang, born and raised in Vietnam.
+I did my master's and doctoral thesis on astrophysics at the University of Bonn and the Max Planck Institute for Radio Astronomy.
-I'm a data scientist specializing in big data processing and distributed computing.
+I am now a data scientist specialising in big data processing and distributed computing.

 ![Taxi trips](assets/images/trip_counts_by_year.png)